IBM-Bluemix-Docs/containers/cs_security.md

       ```
       {: pre}

-  2. In your firewall, allow the following connections to and from your worker nodes.
-        - For OUTBOUND connectivity from your worker nodes, allow outgoing network traffic from the source worker node to the destination TCP/UDP port range 20000-32767 for `<each_worker_node_publicIP>`, and the following IP addresses and network groups:
+  2. In your firewall for OUTBOUND connectivity from your worker nodes, allow outgoing network traffic from the source worker node to the destination TCP/UDP port range 20000-32767 and port 443 for `<each_worker_node_publicIP>`, and the following IP addresses and network groups:
             <p>
   <table summary="The first row in the table spans both columns.
 The rest of the rows should be read left to right, with the server location in column one and IP addresses to match in column two.">
       <thead>